afik191/EyesOn/README.md

 ## Usage
-1. Power On: Connect the power bank to the Raspberry Pi.
+1. Power On: Connect the power bank to the Raspberry Pi .

 2. Auto-Connect: The system automatically connects to the configured WiFi and Bluetooth headset.